|Download this layer|

 The attribute table for the MassDEP AUL sites datalayer contains the following columns:2.
 Description of General Site Information Items

-ITEM TYPE-WIDTH DEFINITION RTN C – 9 / 9 ReleaseTracking Number (RTN), unique site ID NAME C – 50 / 50 Site name assigned by MassDEP BWSC describes the site in terms of its location use or type.
-ADDRESS C – 30 / 30 Site address assigned by MassDEP BWSC TOWN C – 21 / 21 Standard (1-351) municipality name REGION I – 1 / 1 MassDEP Region code STATUS C – 20 / 20 Compliance status according to MassDEP BWSC RAO_CLASS C – 20 / 20 Classification of RAO AUL_DATE Date Date of AUL RAO filing
+FIELD DEFINITION RTN ReleaseTracking Number (RTN), unique site ID NAME Site name assigned by MassDEP BWSC describes the site in terms of its location use or type.
+ADDRESS Site address assigned by MassDEP BWSC TOWN Standard (1-351) municipality name STATUS Compliance status according to MassDEP BWSC RAO_CLASS Classification of RAO AUL_DATE Date of AUL RAO filing REGION MassDEP Region code SITE_INFO Link to site's description web page

 General site information attributes are populated using the most current MassDEP BWSC database information available at the time of update.